awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 ```

 ### Creating the JavaScript and Node.js
-**./src/libs/** folders contains a file for each of the AWS Service clients required.
+The **./src/libs/** folders contains a file for each of the AWS Service clients required.
 You must
 replace "REGION" with your AWS Region, and replace "IDENTITY_POOL_ID" with the Amazon Cognito identity pool id
 you created in [Create the resources](#create-the-resources) on this page.
 Here's an example of one of these client configuration files: